mjrotter4445/Election_Analysis/README.md

 In this analysis and reporting exercise was for a particular district and that districts candidates.
 This program code was written using csv data files, variables, dictionaries and lists we looped through to get the results you see here.
-The same program could be run on another data file for another precinct, if you wish.
+The same program could be run on another data file for another precinct, if analysis on another precinct was required
+in the future.